holmescharles/cv/parts/title-pdf.md

 ---
-title: Charles Damian (Chuck) Holmes
+title: Charles Damian "Chuck" Holmes
 margin-top: 0.5in
 margin-left: 0.5in
 margin-right: 0.5in